raunaksoni18/AIRESUMEPARSER/README.md

+# Copyright (c) 2025 Raunak Soni
+# All rights reserved.
+See LICENSE file for details.
 # AI Resume Parser – Simple Guide

 This project is a small web app that helps you **analyse resumes automatically**.